I recently became aware that people sometimes ask what my husband’s thoughts are about my job as a bikini competitor.

 “I remember wanting to know why you wanted to do it.
 I felt like people who competed were usually starving for attention and I was curious as to how the prep and sacrifices we would have to make (time, money, your energy) would pay off.
-After we talked with Keith about what prep looks like and how competing would benefit your business, I understood and was ready to give you the thumbs up.
+After we talked with a coach about what prep looks like and how competing would benefit your business and blog, I understood and was ready to give you the thumbs up.
 We also had to discuss the cost so when I knew that you calculated it out and had plans to fund this, I felt better.”

 My tip: Take your spouse’s feelings into account and truly think of your WHY.
 Go to a show together, talk to a professional or spouse of another competitor and give it some time.
 “No” sometimes just means “not right now.”
-If your spouse still isn’t supportive, it’s just not worth the argument.
+If your spouse still isn’t supportive, it can put a lot of strain on your marriage.

 What was the hardest for you during my prep?